Last updated: 26th October, 2020

 If you’re seeing the output on your display as above, this means that everything is working and ready to go.

-As mentioned earlier, the WPE project takes advantage of the hardware GPU acceleration on the Raspberry Pi, and so in order for balenaDash to run, you'll need to allocate a bit more memory to the GPU than is set by default.
+The WPE project takes advantage of the hardware GPU acceleration on the Raspberry Pi, and so in order for balenaDash to run, you'll need to allocate a bit more memory to the GPU than is set by default.
 As you’ve now got the device up and running on balenaCloud, there is the benefit of being able to set configuration values like this remotely, but it’s similarly possible to specify them in

 /boot/config.txt by editing the file on the SD card directly.

-There is a guide to setting configuration variables on balenaCloud in case you can’t find it in the menu.
+We have a guide to setting configuration variables on balenaCloud in case you can’t find it in the menu.

 RESIN_HOST_CONFIG_gpu_mem is one of the default options within balenaCloud and so you can change the existing value rather than adding a new configuration variable.